 We all start our new years with resolutions but after few days lose the motivation to achieve our goals.
 You may have different goals in life: want to start exercising, stop eating junk food, quit smoking, study hard, or learn a new language or an instrument.
 But the success of your results is controlled by one common factor – MOTIVATION.

-Here are 13 simple and smart ways that will teach how to motivate yourself to achieve your goals.
+Here are a few simple and smart ways that can help you stay motivated and achieve your goals.

-The most important thing before working on any goal is to see how badly you want to achieve that goal.
-Do you really want it or is it a goal set by someone else for you?
+1. Desire: The most important thing before working on any goal is to see how badly you want to achieve that goal.
+Do you really want it or is it a goal set by your family for you?

-What are the driving factors behind this goal?
+2. Why?: What are the driving factors behind this goal?
 Do you want to lose weight to look better or stay healthy?
-Do you want to quit smoking because for your girlfriend or your lungs?
+Do you want to quit smoking because of your girlfriend or your lungs?
 Do you want to learn guitar to impress people or as a relaxation exercise?
 Once you know the real motivation behind your goals then it will be easier to stay motivated.

-Make sure your goals are realistic and time-bound.
+3. SMART goals: Make sure your goals are realistic and time-bound.
 You should be able to track them at regular intervals.
 Do NOT set goals that are too optimistic like losing 50 pounds in 4 weeks or speaking French in two days.
-In short, make your goals SMART:

 - S – Specific